anarantos-lovers/the_spectra_project/README.md

 The main paper experiments are conducted in an IR-only setting with a pairwise MLP scorer.
 The repository also includes separate branches for Transformer comparison, multimodal ablation, peak-table supplementary experiments, and scaffold-level failure analysis for Supporting Information.

+Main paper baseline uses the filtered (mask_sum >= 3) IR-only setting with a global vocabulary; strict-vocabulary, oracle-fragment, multimodal, transformer, and unfiltered experiments are separate controlled analyses.

  Overview